Features of Java

-3. Platform-Independent and Portable : Java ensures portability in two ways, first , Java compiler generates bytecode instructions that can be implemented on any machine.
-Second, the size of the primitive data types are Machine-Independent.
+3. Platform-Independent and Portable : Java ensures portability in two ways, first, Java compiler generates bytecode instructions that can be implemented on any machine.
+Second, the size of the primitive data types is Machine-Independent.
 The most significant contribution of java over other languages is its portability.
 Java programs can be easily moved from one computer system to another.

 5. Distributed : Java is designed as a distributed language for creating applications on networks.
-It has the ability to share both data and programs.
-Java applications can open and access remote objects on Internet as easily as they can do in a local system.
-This enables multiple programmers at multiple remote locations to collaborate and work together on a single project.
+It can share both data and programs.
+Java applications can open and access remote objects on the Internet as easily as they can do in a local system.
+This enables multiple programs at multiple remote locations to collaborate and work together on a single project.

 6. Multithreaded : Multithreaded means that handling multiple tasks simultaneously.
 Java supports multithreaded programs.
 This means that we need not wait for the application to finish one task before beginning another.